elusivecodes/fQuery/README.md

 Remove a style property from each node.

 - `selector` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
-- `style` is a string indicating the style property value to remove.
+- `style` is a string indicating the style property to remove.

 ```javascript
 $.removeStyle(selector, style);